 The data reveals two differing views of Virginia's workforce.
 One view presents a remarkably well-educated labor force with a significant number of advanced degree holders.
 The other shows a low level of educational attainment among large segments of the population in some geographic areas.

 Virginia has an impressively high percentage of skilled workers, reflecting the state's large knowledge-intensive sector.
 Virginia ranked first in the nation in the percentage of its workforce (6.6 percent) in science and engineering (S&E) occupations for 2010 (the latest year for which data is available).
 Maryland's percentage of workers in S&E was 6.0 percent, while North Carolina (3.8%) and Tennessee (2.6%) were lower than the national average of 4.0 percent.

 The percentage of Virginia's workforce with advanced degrees also demonstrates Virginia's commitment to education, as well as its ability to attract educated workers.
-In 2011, Virginia ranked fourth in the nation for the most master's degrees (10.6%), fifth for the most professional degrees (2.5%), and eighth for doctorates (1.5%) as a percent of the population age 25 and over.
-Nationally, 7.5 percent of the population had a master's degree, 1.9 percent had a professional degree, and 1.2 percent a doctorate degree.
+In 2012, Virginia ranked fourth in the nation for the most master's degrees (10.8%), sixth for the most professional degrees (2.4%), and sixth for doctorates (1.6%) as a percentage of the population age 25 and over.
+Nationally, 7.7 percent of the population had a master's degree, 2.0 percent had a professional degree, and 1.3 percent a doctorate degree.